Blendify/blender-manual/blender_docs/manual/render/cycles/material_settings.rst

    This can be done by disabling the *Multiple Importance Sample* option.
    This is especially useful on large objects that emit little light compared to other light sources.

-   This option will only have an influence if the material contains an emission node; otherwise it will be disabled.
+   This option will only have an influence if the material contains an Emission node; otherwise it will be disabled.

 Transparent Shadows
    Use transparent shadows if it contains a :doc:`Transparent BSDF </render/shader_nodes/shader/transparent>`,